 Children who had attended Montessori from ages 3–11 outperformed their classmates

 Montessori is a method of education that is based on self-directed activity, hands-on learning and collaborative play.
-In Montessori classrooms children make creative choices in their learning, while the classroom and the highly trained teacher offer age-appropriate activities to guide the process.
+In Montessori classrooms (online or in a physical setting) children make creative choices in their learning, while the classroom and the highly trained teacher offer age-appropriate activities to guide the process.

 Children under Montessori Program consistently had higher mean scores than traditional education